Distinguishing Ordered Phases using Machine Learning and Classical Shadows: Introduction

 In this work, we employ classical shadow techniques to efficiently estimate expectation values and classify the phases of two paradigmatic spin-$1/2$ chain models: the axial next-nearest neighbor Ising (ANNNI) model \cite{selke1988annni} and the Kitaev-Heisenberg ladder \cite{PhysRevB.99.195112}.
 Both models are relevant for describing the magnetic properties of real materials and display rich phase diagrams with multiple ordered and disordered phases.
 The ANNNI model is significant as the simplest model in which different types of competing magnetic orders stem from the interplay between frustrated Ising interactions and quantum fluctuations induced by a transverse magnetic field.
 In turn, in the Kitaev-Heisenberg ladder, the regime of dominant bond-dependent Kitaev interactions harbors two Kitaev spin liquid (KSL) phases, which can be viewed as topological phases characterized by gapped Majorana fermion excitations \cite{Feng2007}, a nonlocal string order parameter, and double degeneracy of the entanglement spectrum \cite{PhysRevB.99.195112}.
 Distinguishing these KSL phases from the long-range ordered and disordered phases that emerge when Heisenberg interactions perturb the pure Kitaev model is a crucial challenge in the search for exotic magnetic states in low-dimensional systems \cite{Takagi2019}.

-Using randomized measurements, we efficiently generate data sets for both models, which are subsequently analyzed using the KMeans algorithm \cite{lloyd1982least}, an unsupervised machine learning method for clustering and classification.
-Our results demonstrate that this approach is highly effective in distinguishing between different quantum phases, even for small system sizes.
+{Using randomized measurements, we efficiently generate data sets for both models.
+While we rely on two-point correlators to characterize the ANNNI model and the ordered phases of the Kitaev-Heisenberg ladder, we also estimate a six-spin plaquette operator, which is essential to accurately identify the Kitaev spin liquid phases.
+These combined features are subsequently analyzed using the KMeans algorithm \cite{lloyd1982least}, an unsupervised machine learning method for clustering and classification.
+Our results demonstrate that this approach is highly effective in distinguishing between different quantum phases, even for small system sizes.}

 The paper is organized as follows.
 In Sec. \ref{Hamiltonian Models}, we introduce the Hamiltonian analyzed in this paper, where we discuss the ANNNI and Kitaev-Heisenberg models.
 Next, we provide an overview of classical shadows in Sec. \ref{Classical Shadows} and explain the ML pipeline for the different models.
 Then, in Sec. \ref{Machi_learning_phase_transition}, we present the results of machine learning phase transitions, including the model outcomes.
 Finally, we conclude with a discussion of our findings in Sec. \ref{discussion}.